RobotecAI/ros2cs/README.md

 ### Building
 > A terminal with administrator privileges is required for **Windows** and **ros2 galactic**.
 This is because python packages installation requires a privilage for creating symlinks.
 More about this issue: [github issue](https://github.com/ament/ament_cmake/issues/350).

 > There is a bug with hardcoded include exports in some **ros2 galactic** packages on **Windows**.
-Easiest workaround is to create a `C:/ci/ws/install/include` directory in yout system.
+Easiest workaround is to create a `C:/ci/ws/install/include` directory in your system.
 More about this bug and proposed workarounds: [github issue](https://github.com/ros2/rclcpp/issues/1688#issuecomment-858467147).

 You need to source your ROS2 installation (e.g. `source /opt/ros/foxy/setup.bash` on Ubuntu) before you proceed, for each new open terminal.
 You can also include this command in your `~/.bashrc` file.